We all know: cephalopods are intelligent, otherwise, and their nervous system can reveal many surprises.

 Using high resolution MRI and some coloring techniques, the researchers discovered and described nerve pathways in squid that were previously completely unknown.

-"Cephalopods, a group that includes polyps, cuttlefish and squid, have a cerebral complexity that is very close to the brain of dogs and surpasses that of mice and rats, even in the number of neurons."
-To say it is the neurobiologist Wen-Sung Chung of the Queensland Institute in Australia.
+"Cephalopods, a group that includes polyps, cuttlefish and squid, have a brain complexity that is very close to the brains of dogs and surpasses that of mice and rats, even in the number of neurons."
+To say it is the neurobiologist Wen Sung Chung of the Queensland Institute in Australia.

 "For example, some cephalopods have more than 500 million neurons, compared to 200 million in a rat and just 20.000 neurons in a normal mollusk."

 We all know that neural complexity doesn't necessarily correlate with intelligence as we know it: but we also know that dogs have very dense cerebral cortex.
 For this reason it is incredible to see how closely some cephalopods are related to them in this parameter and in terms of brain connections.

 Squid brain, research